gilleswebstanz/civicrm_user/README.md

 Useful when the process of creating users is not delegated to Drupal (existing CiviCRM contacts, frontend user registration disabled, ...).

+@todo mention to block all user edition, ...

 Creates, updates or blocks Drupal users from CiviCRM contacts.

 These operations are based on filters: